baijuka/MS2-Project/README.md

 ### Known Bugs

--   Isuue - Viewport for IPAD not Responsive
+-   Isuue:- Viewport for IPAD not Responsive
     .
-Fixed - Added the meta tag to tell devices like the iPad to set the device width to the size of its viewport.
+Fixed:- Added the meta tag to tell devices like the iPad to set the device width to the size of its viewport.
     <meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1">

+-   Issue:- GameIntro (Quiz page) div was not fitting inside the parent div playGround, was sticking out at bottom .
+Fixed:- Removed margin attribute from gameIntro div.

+-   Issue:- Eventlistener not working with the button created using javaScript Fixed:- Used setattribute method to add onclick event to button.

+    var newButton = document.createElement('button');
+    newButton.textContent = 'NEXT';
+    newButton.id = 'btnNext';
+    newButton.classList.add('btnNext');
+    newButton.setAttribute('onclick', "nextQuestion()");

+-   Issue:- Clicking on correct answer option of same question keeps incrementing the score.
+    Fixed:- Disabled focus from all option elements

+-   Issue:- Play button kept added completion of each game Fixed:- Deleted play again div each time pressed play again button

+-   Issue:- Hover was not working from second question onwards Fixed;- !important added to the background-color

+    .option:hover {
+        background-color: rgb(199, 149, 75) !important;
+        transition: 0.5s;
+        cursor: pointer;
+        }

+-   Issue:- Image was not displaing 'file not found error displayed.
+    Fixed:- URL (/assets/images.europe4.jpg') was changed to ../images/europe4.jpg'

+    .gameIntro {
+        position: relative;
+        display: inline-block;
+        height: 500px;
+        width: 700px;
+        background-color: white;
+        border-radius: 10px;
+        padding:25px;
+        background-image: url('../images/europe4.jpg');
+    }

 ## Deployment